ceceliacreates/ceceliacreates-nuxt/content/articles/inline-styling-with-jsx.md

   - front-end
 ---

 If you are new to React, you have likely already encountered JSX, a syntax extension for Javascript used by the framework.
-It very closely resembles HTML, allowing for an easy transition if you’re already using HTML, CSS, and Javascript to create web applications.
+It very closely resembles HTML, allowing for an easy transition if you're already using HTML, CSS, and Javascript to create web applications.
 Just like HTML, JSX allows for inline styling.
-I’m not here to make an argument for or against inline styling versus external or internal style sheets, but if you do need to use inline style for a JSX element, there are some things to keep in mind to make sure your components render as expected.
+I'm not here to make an argument for or against inline styling versus external or internal style sheets, but if you do need to use inline style for a JSX element, there are some things to keep in mind to make sure your components render as expected.

 Here is an example of a JSX expression being rendered by a simple function component: